and Im gonna be a national treasure!

 In extreme cases the character, who has barely started out a particular path before the time skip is at the very pinnacle of their profession when we rejoin him four years later.
 Compare Alternate Universe Reed Richards Is Awesome.
 It can be justified if the future self was using Time Travel for Fun and Profit.

-In Charmed (episode 2 season 2), the sisters travel 10 years to their future selves for a day, and Prue finds herself the super rich owner of numerous big successful auction houses over the word.
+- In Charmed (episode 2 season 2), the sisters travel 10 years to their future selves for a day, and Prue finds herself the super-rich owner of numerous big successful auction houses over the world.
 Subverted because they change that future from happening, and later made impossible because of Prue's early death.

 Manny: I wonder if I would be happier on a ship?
 Then again, I'm so competitive I wouldn't rest until I became captain.